The Fifth Annual

 My child has special needs.
 Can s/he participate?

 Yes, if you think s/he can do it.
 If your child has special needs and needs a support person in order to participate, please e-mail the race director at kidstri_info@RochesterTriathletes.com so we are aware of the situation.
 You are responsible for finding a support person for your child.
+The support person must check in the day of the event so we can identify this person in the transition area.

 What do I need to bring to the triathlon?